mosaic-design-system/docs/src/components/alert.md

       **Alerts** should never stack vertically, nor should more than one **Alert** be visible at once.
 Each **Alert** type has its own distinct region in which it should be displayed.
 For consistency, these locations should not be ignored.
 The locations can be found in the [System Messaging](guidelines/system-messaging) guidelines.

-      **Alerts** should never cover another piece of content on the page,
+      **Alerts** should never cover another piece of content on the page - covering up a piece of content with an **Alert** may prove disruptive to users and inhibit their usage of the product.

-      The following rules apply to all types of **Alerts**:

-      * Do not automatically dismiss **Alerts** for critical or emergency messages.
-Some users with disabilities need more time to read or interact with messages
     icon: file_invoice
   - title: Code
     hook: code